 ASN.1 modules that are used in the transformation to SDL can also be used for generation of encoders and decoders, provided that encoding rules are defined.
-The SDL data specification derived from ASN.1 modules should not be used for such a purpose since some information that is relevant for encoding may be lost in the transformation to SDL.
+The SDL data specification implicitly derived from ASN.1 modules should not be used for generation of encoders and decoders since some information that is relevant for encoding may be lost in the transformation to SDL.